jarthurvi/Weather-Dashboard/README.md

 # Weather-Dashboard![WeatherForecast](https://user-images.githubusercontent.com/31134135/136310170-d3f20123-d5fa-4a2a-80bc-adf39286a2f3.png)
 This application allows user to see current and future weather conditions by city.
-The UV index changes color to indicate weather conditions.
+The UV index changes color to indicate ideal, moderate, or less favorable weather conditions.Conditions such as temperature, windspeed, and humidity are displayed for each day.
+User is able to search and view multiple city results.